manuGil/online-core/docs/source/databases.rst

 Topology
 ^^^^^^^^

-Topology can be a complex subject but we will take a very pragmatic approach and show you how to maintain the most common topological relations – adjacency in polygons and connectivity of lines –.
+Topology can be a complex subject, but we will take a very pragmatic approach and show you how to maintain the most common topological relations – adjacency in polygons and connectivity of lines –.

 .. figure:: _static/img/common-topo-rel.png
    :alt: topological relations